nileshchilka1/AutoEnsembler/README.md

 ![Screenshot1](https://github.com/nileshchilka1/AutoEnsembler/blob/master/Screenshot%203.png)

 ### To Do
-   To include xgboost and lightgbm model.
+- To include xgboost and lightgbm model.
+- To include scaling attribute.

 ## Bug / Feature Request
    If you find a bug, kindly open an issue [here](https://github.com/nileshchilka1/AutoEnsembler/issues/new/choose) by including your search query and the expected result.